 Banter Sessions The banter sessions organised by the Great Collaboration team continue weekly on a Wednesday lunchtime covering a

-Website hosted by the Web Orchard
+Website hosted by The Web Orchard

 Herefordshire Green Network is an alliance of local green, environmental and Transition Town groups, organisations and businesses.